FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/prerequisites/prereqs_certificates_ibm_i.md

 ### Using PEM (ASCII) certificates and keys

-To use an ASCII certificate with Transfer CFT{{< TransferCFT/componentlongname  >}}, perform the steps in this section.
+To use an ASCII certificate with {{< TransferCFT/axwayvariablesComponentLongName  >}}, perform the steps in this section.

 On the Unix/Windows machine: